janebmckenna/milestone-project-1/README.md

 I took the embed code from Google Maps for the two loctions I needed for the project.
 I then added a title for accesibility purposes.

+- Meta Description

+I used [this](https://developer.chrome.com/en/docs/lighthouse/seo/meta-description/) lighthouse help document to understand how add a meta desciption to the head.

+- Markdown Language
+I used [this cheat sheet](https://www.markdownguide.org/cheat-sheet/) to help me write my README file.

 **Images**

 All images used within the project came from personal sources.
 The wedding imagery is from Ashley and Hannahs Wedding and was used with their permission.
 The three accommodation images were sourced from the marketing department at work and used with their blessing to create fictitious accommodation in Mohill.